Agnogh/pirate-resort/README.md

 - Fixing the path for background image for 'Gallery' site
 - Matching the 'index.html' with 'about us' so that innitial landing page looks like 'about us' due to bugfixes to have max 5
 - Correcting capitalization issue in 1st tab on landing page
+- Adding contrast colour on h3 element (that were not visible in the first place) jsut to pass accessibility validator

 ## **4. Support and help**